 What does all this mean?

 Essentially, it means you need to put some thought into your salary.
 Naturally, you want to create an argument that minimizes what you are worth because otherwise you are not fully taking advantage of the tax savings.
-Nevertheless, you need to take the time to record the reasons, and they need to be reasonable.
+Nevertheless, you need to take the time to record the reasons, and make them reasonable.
 Here are a few things to look at:

 - Training and experience